Luther Duncan: Farm Bureau controversy

-President of Alabama Polytechnic Institute
+President of Auburn University (Alabama Polytechnic Institute)

-Duncan, who had developed a strong reputation for managing a statewide organization on a lean budget, was heavily favored by the state's business and professional interests to succeed Bradford Knapp as president of AU.
-As far as many of them were concerned, this was precisely the kind of management style AU needed in 1932, only three years after the onset of the Great Depression.
+Duncan managed the Alabama Extension Service during a period of limited funding, leading several business and professional groups to endorse him to succeed Bradford Knapp as president of AU.
+Supporters argued that his management style was suited to the institution's needs following the onset of the Great Depression.

-Nevertheless, Duncan's past association with the Farm Bureau continued to draw criticism from Victor Hanson, an AU trustee and Birmingham News publisher.
-Following a statewide newspaper campaign organized at Hanson's behest against Duncan, the AU trustees, unable to reach agreement on Knapp's successor, appointed a three-man executive committee, which included Duncan, to manage the institute's affairs until final agreement could be reached on a permanent successor.
-Duncan's financial acumen during this especially cash-strapped period of the AU's history eventually won over a majority of AU trustees.
-Duncan was installed as the AU president in 1935.
+Nevertheless, Duncan's past association with the Farm Bureau continued to draw criticism from Victor Hanson, an AU trustee and the publisher of the Birmingham News.
+Following a statewide newspaper campaign against Duncan organized at Hanson's urging, the AU trustees, unable to reach agreement on Knapp's successor, appointed a three-man executive committee, which included Duncan, to manage the institute's affairs until final agreement could be reached on a permanent successor.
+Duncan's financial management during this difficult period eventually gained the support of a majority of AU trustees.
+Duncan was installed as the AU's president in 1935.

-Duncan fought for what he considered to be AU's fair share of state funding.
-While he remained a strong supporter of cooperation among Alabama's institutions of higher learning, he nonetheless stressed that this cooperation never should work to the detriment of AU.
+Duncan advocated for what he considered Auburn's fair share of state funding.
+While he remained a strong supporter of cooperation among Alabama's institutions of higher learning, he believed that this cooperation should never work to the detriment of AU.

-Duncan Drive on the Auburn University campus is named after Duncan to honor his long service as Extension Service director and, later, president.